 False dawn on driver theory tests says Lowry

-One Tipperary person has had the driving test cnacelled on seven occasions
+Young people have missed opportunities for apprenticeships, work experience, education and agricultural work, says Deputy Lowry.

-‘There was much relief when in-person Driver Theory Testing recommenced on June 8th.
-It now appears that, for many, this was a false dawn’ said Deputy Michael Lowry during Dail Questions on Promised Legislation.
+‘There was much relief when in-person Driver Theory Testing recommenced on June 8.
+It now appears that, for many, this was a false dawn’ said Deputy Michael Lowry in Dail Eireann this week.

-He quoted one particular case of a young woman from Tipperary who needs to complete her Test and has been given no less than 7 different dates ranging between April 2020 and July 2021.
-‘All seven appointments were cancelled.
-She has now been given an appointment for December 23rd – one year and eight months after her first appointment’ said Deputy Lowry.
+He quoted one particular case of a young woman from Tipperary who needs to complete her test and has been given no less than 7 different dates ranging between April 2020 and July 2021.

 Deputy Michael Lowry